Forehead Contouring / Forehead Augmentation Surgery

 in Bangkok, Thailand

-Despite the differences in appearance between women's foreheads and men’s foreheads, it is possible to change men’s forehead features to give them the more feminine look.
+Despite the differences in the appearance between men’s and women’s foreheads, it is possible to change men’s forehead features to create a more feminine look by forehead contouring or forehead augmentation surgery.
 Typically, women have curved, rounded and well-contoured foreheads, arching brows with little or no brow bones protruding.
 By comparison, men’s foreheads are generally wider and higher with a receding hairline.
 In addition, men often have raised thicker brow bones located lower on the foreheads.
-For your consideration, our highly-skilled and specialized surgeons offer the following procedures:
+For your consideration, our highly skilled and specialized surgeons offer the following procedures:

 - Forehead Contouring